alfaromeo13/Dataflow/README.md

 Welcome to DataFlow – Where File Transfer is a Breeze!
 Ready to break free from the constraints of file size limits and unreliable transfers?
 Say hello to DataFlow, your go-to solution for seamless and secure file transfers of any size.
 From crucial documents to hefty multimedia files and large datasets, DataFlow ensures your files reach their destination swiftly and securely.
 Get ready to experience the magic of effortless file transfers with DataFlow today!

 DataFlow isn't just another file transfer tool – it's a game-changer!
 Our platform offers a robust and user-friendly experience, complete with features like end-to-end encryption, real-time progress tracking, and a sleek interface designed for ultimate convenience.
 Whether you're collaborating with colleagues, sharing files with clients, or sending memories to friends, DataFlow guarantees your files arrive safe and sound, right on schedule.
-Say goodbye to file transfer headaches and hello to a new era of seamless sharing with DataFlow! </br> You can download app <a href="http://datafl0w.com">here</a>.
+Say goodbye to file transfer headaches and hello to a new era of seamless sharing with DataFlow! </br> You can download the app <a href="http://datafl0w.com">here</a>.

 ![image](slika.png)